ffreemt/youdao-tr-free/README.md

 # youdao-tr-free

-Youdao translate for free -- local cache.
+Youdao translate for free -- local cache and throttling (averag 1.5 calls/s, first 1000 calls exempted).
 Let's hope it lasts.
 ### Limitation
 Maximum of 50 characters per query -- you'll have to do some processing if you want to handle longer text.